mustafafarag/Complete-CI-CD-Pipeline-with-Jenkins/README.md

 A Scripted **Multi-branch pipeline** that is triggered Automatically on code changes (Using GitHub WebHooks) Consists of 5 Stages :

--Automatically Handle the versioning of the app (Increment app version number with each new build).
+1- Automatically Handle the versioning of the app (Increment app version number with each new build).

--Building and Testing the App (Using Maven).
+2- Building and Testing the App (Using Maven).

--Building a Docker Image of the App and Login & and Push to DockerHub Repository.
+3- Building a Docker Image of the App and Login & and Push to DockerHub Repository.

--Deploy App to an AWS-EC2 Instance.
+4- Deploy App to an AWS-EC2 Instance.

--Commit Version Update to App GitHub Repository.
+5- Commit Version Update to App GitHub Repository.